-Intel Inspector is a dynamic memory and threading error checking tool for C/C++/Fortran applications.
-It can detect issues such as memory leaks, invalid memory references, uninitalized variables, race conditions, deadlocks etc.
+Intel Inspector is a dynamic memory and threading error-checking tool for C/C++/Fortran applications.
+It can detect issues such as memory leaks, invalid memory references, uninitialized variables, race conditions, deadlocks, etc.

 Debugging is possible either directly from the GUI, or from command line.

 Then select the File -> New -> Project menu.
 Choose a directory to which the project data is saved.
 After clicking OK, the Project properties window appears, where you can configure the path to your binary, launch arguments, working directory, etc. After clicking OK, the project is ready.

 In the main pane, you can start a predefined analysis type or define your own.
 Click Start to start the analysis.
 Alternatively, you can click on Command Line, to see the command line required to run the analysis directly from the command line.

 Analysis can be also run from the command line in batch mode.
 Batch mode analysis is run with the